handlebars-lang/handlebars.js/FAQ.md

   The other option is to load the `handlebars.runtime.js` UMD build, which might not require path configuration and exposes the library as both the module root and the `default` field for compatibility.

-  If not using ES6 transpilers or accessing submodules in the build the former option should be sufficent for most use cases.
+  If not using ES6 transpilers or accessing submodules in the build the former option should be sufficient for most use cases.